Greygal/eve-corplist/README.md

 For larger corporations this can take a while since the script has some delays to take load off evewho.com.

+The setup.py is currently only for creating windows executables with py2exe.

 Requirements
 ============